oracle/nosql-java-sdk/README.md

   -Dexec.args="http://localhost:8080"
 ```

-Run BasicTableExample using an on-premise  instance on endpoint
+Run BasicTableExample using an on-premises instance on endpoint
 localhost:8090

 ```